MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

-Learn how to deploy an app to Azure and Azure Stack using a hybrid continuous integration/continuous delivery (CI/CD) pipeline.
+Learn how to deploy apps to Azure and Azure Stack using a hybrid continuous integration/continuous delivery (CI/CD) pipeline.

 In this tutorial, you'll create a sample environment to: